NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Gimmerling.md

     desc: "`pf2:1` Hand Crossbow +28 (range increment 60 feet, reload 1)\n__Damage__  2d6 + 3 piercing 2d6 poison"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph,primal) The gimmerling takes on the appearance of any humanoid.
 In humanoid form, They lose their treacherous aura, and their equipment appears to be trinkets or toys.
 If the chosen form lacks claws or fangs, they lose the matching Strike.
-If they lose their claw Strike, they gain a fist Strike that is identical except that it deals bludgeoning damage.\n"
+If they lose their claw Strike, they gain a fist Strike that is identical except that it deals bludgeoning damage.\n\n* * *\n"

   - name: "Sly Disarm"
-    desc: "`pf2:2`  **Requirements** The gimmerling's last action was a successful claw Strike;\n**Effect** The gimmerling attempts to [[Actions/Disarm|Disarm]] the creature they hit.
+    desc: "`pf2:1`  **Requirements** The gimmerling's last action was a successful claw Strike\n* * *\n\n**Effect** The gimmerling attempts to [[Actions/Disarm|Disarm]] the creature they hit.
 They gain a +4 status bonus on the Athletics check.
 This attempt neither applies nor counts toward the gimmerling's multiple attack penalty."

   - name: "Sneak Attack"
     desc: "  The gimmerling deals 2d6 extra precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."